Leldom/2D-Game/README.md

-This game is created with a turorial by https://www.youtube.com/@KaarinGaming I'm just trying to implement my own stuff and characters :)
+This game is created with a turorial by https://www.youtube.com/@KaarinGaming I'm just trying to implement my own functions and characters etc. :)

 Original code here: https://github.com/KaarinGaming